What Is Gross Margin?

 Understanding why gross profit margin is important and how it’s calculated is good, but it means little without context.
+It’s a significant benchmark for measuring the financial health of a company.
 SaaS companies should achieve a gross profit margin of 75%, and anything below 70% may raise concerns for financial advisors, investors, VCs, and analysts.

 Companies that went public between January and September of 2020 had an average gross profit margin of 76.6%, while companies surveyed for KeyBanc’s 2021 SaaS survey had a median gross profit margin of 73%.
 SaaS companies that are best-in-class typically have gross profit margins that range from 80% to 90% or even higher.